 Instructions for OWASP Project Leaders

-If you are an OWASP Project Leader, you may be contacted by developers in your project about an idea he wants to submit.
+If you are an OWASP Project Leader, you may be contacted by developers in your project about an idea they want to submit.
 You should judge whether the idea being proposed coincides with the general goals for your OWASP Project.
-If you feel that is not the case, you should reply to your developer and suggest that he modify the proposal.
+If you feel that is not the case, you should reply to your developer and suggest that they modify the proposal.
 You do not need yourself to be a mentor, but we would like you to.